cours-hei/tp1/README.md

 Then click on the EC2 menu.
 Then click on the Launch Instance button.

 It is advisable to start an Ubuntu virtual machine in order to install the application easily.
+The type of the VM should be `t2.micro`.

 To facilitate the organisation of virtual machines, please name your machine `firstname-lastname-vm`.
 Do the same when creating the **security group**, you will need to name it `firstname-lastname-sg`.